Transient Absorption Spectroscopy of NbOI$_2$

 Figure~\ref{fig:TAS}(a) shows the differential reflectance signal as a function of probe photon energy and probe delay.
-In this measurement, the pump and probe pulses are vertically and horizontally polarized, respectively, while the sample polar direction make an arbitrarily selected angle of 75 degrees from horizontal (detailed angular dependence will be discussed later).
+In this measurement, the pump and probe pulses are vertically and horizontally polarized, respectively, while the sample polar direction make an arbitrarily selected angle of 75$^\circ$ from horizontal (detailed angular dependence will be discussed later).
 A pronounced spectroscopic feature near the 2.34~eV resonance with a fast temporal evolution is observed.
 The peak signal, obtained at a delay of 0.8~ps, is plotted in Figure~\ref{fig:TAS}(b) as triangles, together with the absorption lineshape of this resonance (red curve) re-plotted from Ref.~\citenum{np16644}.
 The rapid rise of the signal, as shown in Figure~\ref{fig:TAS}(c), provides unambiguous evidence that the transient absorption originates from pump-injected photocarriers.
-It is well established that photocarriers in semiconductors can induce transient absorption near an excitonic resonance through energy shift, saturation, and broadening of the transition.\cite{b326601,n411549} By using a blue shift of 0.25~meV and a saturation of 0.14\%, we can reproduce the observed spectral shape [dashed curve in Figure~\ref{fig:TAS}(c)], as schematically illustrated in Figure~\ref{fig:TAS}(d).
+It is well established that photocarriers in semiconductors can induce transient absorption near an excitonic resonance through energy shift, saturation, and broadening of the transition.\cite{b326601,n411549} By using a blue shift of 0.25~meV and a saturation of 0.14\%, we can reproduce the observed spectral shape [dashed curve in Figure~\ref{fig:TAS}(b)], as schematically illustrated in Figure~\ref{fig:TAS}(d).

-We next studied how the signal at the two extreme photon energies vary with the pump fluence, which is proportional to the injected carrier density.
-Figure \ref{fig:power}(a) shows that the peak signal magnitude increases with the pump fluence linearly.
-This confirms that the differential reflectance is proportional to the carrier density, and can thus accurately measure the carrier dynamics.
-The normalized time-resolved differential reflectance at various pump fluences are shown in Figure \ref{fig:power}(b), which clearly shows two features.
-First, the signal at all fluences persists for several 10's of picosecond, which reflects the exciton lifetime in NbOI$_2$.
-Second, the signal decays faster at higher fluence, indicating a density-dependent carrier dynamics.
+We next examined how the signals at the two extreme probe photon energies vary with pump fluence.
+Under linear absorption, the pump fluence is proportional to the injected carrier density.
+Although NbOI$_2$ possesses relatively large second- and third-order nonlinear susceptibilities, \cite{np16644,apr20252500188} our experiment is conducted at low peak irradiance on the order of $10^8$~W~cm$^{-2}$.
+At this irradiance, carrier injection via two-photon absorption or absorption of the second-harmonic light is negligible (see Supporting Information).
+Figure~\ref{fig:power}(a) shows that the peak signal magnitude increases linearly with pump fluence.
+This linearity establishes that the differential reflectance is proportional to the carrier density and therefore accurately tracks the carrier dynamics.